gon-uri/detach_rocket/README.md

 - `SFD`: Class for applying Sequential Feature Detachment (SFD) to any arbitrary data.

-The detailed explanation of the model and methods can be found in [this publication](https://arxiv.org/abs/2309.14518).
+For a detailed explanation of the model and methods please refer to the [article](https://arxiv.org/abs/2309.14518).

 ## Installation